MrPowers/neapowers/content/investing/landscape.md

 ### US Equities

-The US equity market has outperformed the rest of the world significatly since 2008.
+The US equity market has outperformed the rest of the world significantly since 2008.

 US equity outperformance coupled with home country bias has many American investors overallocated to US equities.